Scan Plans#

 APS Data Management Plans#

-Plans in id4_common.plans.dm_plans submit workflow jobs to the APS DM system after data collection:
+Plans in id4_common.plans.dm_plans submit workflow jobs to the APS DM system:

 See the API reference for full parameter documentation of dm_plans.